8 Best Renters Insurance Companies in Texas of 2026

 Nationwide: Best For Having Local Agents in Texas

-Nationwide offers renters insurance in Texas to help protect your belongings in the event of a covered loss.
+Nationwide offers renters insurance in Texas to help protect your belongings in case of a covered loss.

 Nationwide renters insurance policies cover liability, personal property, and additional living expenses, and you can customize your coverage to fit your needs.

-We chose Nationwide because it’s, well, nationwide insurance for renters that acts as a local insurance company.
+We chose Nationwide because it’s nationwide insurance for renters that acts as a local insurance company.

 Its agents can answer questions like the above and many more.